 Examine the behavioral plan at a school with which you are familiar.
-Within your group, compare and contrast your schools' plans to the Positive Behavior Interventions and Support (PBIS) approach (this may be part of the school's Response to Intervention approach).
+Within your group, compare and contrast your schools' plans to the Positive Behavior Interventions and Support (PBIS) approach (this may be part of the school's Response to Intervention or Multi-Tiered Systems of Supports approach).
 Report to the large group.